-- the season of travel (mainly the wet season)
+- the season of travel (higher risk in the wet season)

-- the regions visited (particularly in rural agricultural areas associated with rice production and flooding irrigation systems)
+- the regions visited (higher risk in rural agricultural areas associated with rice production and flooding irrigation systems)

 - the length of stay